CiscoSecurity/tr-05-serverless-microsoft-defender-for-endpoint/README.md

   - Returns a list per each of the following CTIM entities (if any extracted):
     - `Sighting`.

-- `POST /refer/observables`
+- `POST /respond/observables`
   - Accepts a list of observables and filters out unsupported ones.
+  - Verifies the Authorization Bearer JWT and decodes it to restore the original credentials.
-  - Builds a search link per each supported observable to pivot back to the underlying external service and look up the observable there.
+  - Makes a series of requests to the underlying external service to query for actions available for given observables.
-  - Returns a list of those links.
+  - Returns a list of those actions.

+- `POST /respond/trigger`
+  - Accepts an observable and an action.
+  - Verifies the Authorization Bearer JWT and decodes it to restore the original credentials.
+  - Triggers an action at the underlying external service.
+  - Returns an action result.

 ### Supported Types of Observables

 - `ip`
 - `ipv6`
 - `domain`
-- `md5`
 - `sha1`
 - `sha256`